oryzatoken/oryza.space/index.md

 ### ORYZA Token (ORY)

 The official token for the Oryza Sativa Agriculture Project, a real project in agribusiness.
-Token holders can reap rewards from our income.
+Token holders can reap rewards from our revenue.

 **Total Supply** = 1,000,000,000<br/>
 **Precision** = 8 Decimal<br/>